Chesterfield Town Board

 What area does it cover?

-The funding applies to Chesterfield but can also include other neighbouring areas.
-It does not cover the Staveley area, as this has already received over £25 million of government funding through the Staveley Town Deal.
+The initial funding allocation applied to Chesterfield including neighbouring areas.
+It did not cover the Staveley area, as this has already received over £25 million of government funding through the Staveley Town Deal.

 Who decides where the money is spent?